 To get the best speed and reliability, choose the VPN server that is located within the geographic region the streaming service supports (the United States in our example).
 If there is more than one VPN server available in the region, choose the one that is physically closest to you.
 Doing this will minimize the latency (delays) in the connection and should give you the best streaming performance possible in your circumstances.

-Conclusion: Streaming with a VPN service
+Conclusion: Enjoy streaming with a good VPN

 Finding the best VPN for streaming media is more important than ever in this crazy, locked-down world of ours.
 With a streaming-ready VPN, you’ll be able to: